charlesq34/frustum-pointnets/README.md

           journal={arXiv preprint arXiv:1711.08488},
           year={2017}
         }

-## Introduction
-This repository is the open source code release for our CVPR 2018 paper (arXiv report [here](https://arxiv.org/abs/1711.08488)).
-In this work, we study 3D object detection from RGB-D data.
-We proposed a novel detection pipeline that combines both mature 2D object detectors and the state-of-the-art 3D deep learning techniques.
-In our pipeline, we firstly build object proposals with a 2D detector running on RGB images, where each 2D bounding box defines a 3D frustum region.
-Then based on 3D point clouds in those frustum regions, we achieve 3D instance segmentation and amodal 3D bounding box estimation, using PointNet/PointNet++ networks.

-By leveraging 2D object detectors, we greatly reduce 3D search space for object localization.
-The high resolution and rich texture information in images also enable high recalls for smaller objects like pedestrians or cyclists that are harder to localize by point clouds only.
-By adopting PointNet network architectures, we are able to directly work on 3D point clouds, without the necessity to voxelize them to grids or to project them to image planes.
-Since we directly work on point clouds, we are able to fully respect and exploit the 3D geometry -- one example is the series of coordinate normalizations we apply to canocalize the learning problem.
-Evaluated on KITTI and SUN-RGBD benchmarks, our system significantly outperforms previous state of the art and is still in leading positions on current <a href="http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d">KITTI leaderboard</a>.

-For more details of our architecture, please refer to our paper or project website (TBA).

 ## Installation
 Install <a href="https://www.tensorflow.org/install/">TensorFlow</a>.
 The code is tested under TF1.2 and TF1.4 (GPU version) and Python 2.7 (version 3 should also work) on Ubuntu 14.04 and Ubuntu 16.04.
 There are also some dependencies for a few Python libraries for data processing and visualizations like `cv2`, `mayavi`  etc. It's highly recommended that you have access to GPUs.